This feature requires an Advanced or Premium plan, or an Enterprise account with the Events feature added.

 In this tab, you can access your simulcast settings.
 This feature allows you to relay your stream to other social platforms, or anywhere with the manual RTMP destination.
 For more information on simulcasting your stream, check out the guides in our Simulcast section.

-If you created a Recurring event (or a Webinar), open the Manage production dropdown in the upper right corner, where you can choose either Stream with Vimeo if you prefer to use our browser-based broadcasting tools or Stream via RTMP if you are using an external encoder.
+If you created a Recurring event (or a Webinar), open the Manage production dropdown in the upper right corner, where you can choose either Stream with Vimeo if you prefer to use our web-based production tool or Stream via RTMP if you are using an external encoder.

 Stream with Vimeo